A person holding dirt with a plant in it.

 Stewardship is a very old term.
 Generally, it means the responsible planning and management of resources, especially those that are entrusted to one’s care or shared with others.
 It’s not a new term in the business world.
 Peter Block wrote a book called Stewardship in 1993.
 He defined the term as the willingness to be accountable for the well-being of the larger organization by operating in service, rather than in control, of those around us.

 You have a role to play as a steward of your team, your organization, your ecosystem, and the planet.
 Your role as a leader is pivotal in ensuring the responsible management and sustainable use of resources, whether they are natural, financial, or human.
-And the timeline isn’t the next quarter—it is also for the long-term for the benefit of present and future generations.
+And the timeline isn’t just the next quarter.
+It is also for the long-term for the benefit of present and future generations.

 Here are some key aspects of your role as a steward: